uchicago-computation-workshop/Winter2022/03-10_Pentland/README.md

 <p class=footertext2>

 **Participation**: Students in the Masters of Computational Social Science program are expected to attend and join the discussion by posting a group comment (one post/group) on the issues <a href= https://github.com/uchicago-computation-workshop/Winter2022/issues/10> page </a> of the <a href="https://github.com/uchicago-computation-workshop"> workshop's public repository. </a> We will use a rotation system for group posting.
-All group 2 sub-groups are expected to post a question and attend this week, but group 1 sub-groups do not need to post and attendance is optional.
+All group 2 sub-groups are expected to post a question and attend this week, but group1 sub-groups do not need to post and attendance is optional.

 This week's recommended readings: